FederatedAI/FATE-Community/FederatedAI_PROJECT_PROCESS_GUIDELINE.md

 6. If a proposal is voted down, the PR will be left unmerged, and the label tabled-proposal will be added to the PR.

 #### Discuss and created a development plan
-In each release, the project manager should filter the *feature requests* organize a meeting to gather all issues (features), and PR the *"Develop_%{release}%_Features_List"* to the [FATE-Community](https://github.com/FederatedAI/FATE-Community) *Feature_List* folder.
+In each release, the project manager should filter the issues of *feature requests* and organize a meeting to gather all issues (features), and PR the *"Develop_%{release}%_Features_List"* to the [FATE-Community](https://github.com/FederatedAI/FATE-Community) *Features_List* folder.
 The *"Develop_%{release}%_Features_List"* should include the feature, issue id for tracking.

 The project manager should organize the review meeting if necessary.

 At the end of the review period, a vote will be held.
 This vote will take place on the *"Develop_%{release}%_Features_List"* PR.
-If the PR of release features list receives more than half of "approve" votes and the project leads "approve" vote, the feature list will be accepted and added to the community repo.
+If the PR of release features list receives more than half of the "approve" votes and the project leads "approve" vote, the feature list will be accepted and added to the community repo.
 The PR will be merged, and the label *accepted-proposal* will be added to the PR.

 After the release features list review, the *"Develop_%{release}%_Features_List"* will be triaged to stories or tasks and add them to *Github projects*.
 All approved issues (features) and their status should be found in related *Github projects*.

+The SIGoS labels *security_check_required* to the issues (features) which need special security checks during the review period.

 #### Dev plan tracking
 The project manager hosts the bi-weekly meeting and introduces the project issues with the *Github Projects*.